 Important dates for recruiting in China's Tier 2 cities

 In a country as vast and complex as China, institutions will certainly benefit from our personalised service and escorted travel arrangements.
-Taking place in November 2019 and March 2020, the BMI Agent Roadshow T2 China brings 40 institutions to three cities at a time.
+Taking place in March and November 2020, the BMI Agent Roadshow T2 China brings up to 40 institutions to two cities at a time.

-Each six-day tour includes a series of 13 one-to-one meetings, giving you at least 39 meetings with up to 120 carefully pre-screened education agents.
+Each five-day tour includes a series of 13 one-to-one meetings, giving you nearly 30 meetings with dozens of carefully pre-screened education agents.
 Participants will also have the opportunity to mix and mingle in a relaxed setting during our networking functions in 5-star venues which include cocktail receptions, breakfasts, coffee breaks and lunches.

-The BMI roadshows provide a stress-free way for international education institutions to form new recruitment agreements and partnerships in six influential cities across areas of China not often visited by foreign education providers.
+The BMI roadshows provide a stress-free way for international education institutions to form new recruitment agreements and partnerships in several influential cities across areas of China not often visited by foreign education providers.

 The importance of cities in student recruitment